Abhishek182005/Encryptix_taskno6-PROJECT-MANAGEMENT-TOOL/README.md

 This project management tool allows you to create projects, assign tasks, and drag tasks between requested, todo, in-progress, and done sections.
 <br>It also includes features such as deadlines and more.
 <br>
 The website is working in localhost version only.
-For website click here.
 In the website problem is arising so localhost code is provided. for website repository
 <a href="https://github.com/Abhishek182005/PROJECT-MANAGEMENT-TOOL">Click here</a>